 water to meet agricultural, urban, environmental and industrial

-decline from nearly full to about half of capacity.
-So far this
+system to decline from nearly full to about half of capacity.
+For

 On our Lower